tensorpack/tensorpack/docs/tutorial/export.md

 - Convert all variables to constants to embed the weights directly in the graph.
 - Remove all unnecessary operations (training-only ops, e.g., learning-rate) to compress the graph.

+This creates a self-contained graph which includes all necessary information to run inference.
-Similar to `ServingExporter` Tensorpack offers a `MobileExporter` which takes care of both steps automatically:
+Tensorpack's `ModelExporter` takes care of both steps automatically:

 ```python
 pred_config = PredictConfig(